natebash/cah-game/README.md

 1.  **Create or Join:**
     - One player selects "Create Game" to start a new lobby and becomes the host.
     - Other players select "Join Game," enter their name, and input the 4-letter game code provided by the host.
-    - Optionally, one person can "Join as Board" on a laptop connected to a TV to display the main game board for everyone to see.
+    - Optionally, set up a score borad on a laptop connected to a TV to display the main game board for everyone to see.

 2.  **The Goal:**
     - The goal is to create the funniest or most fitting combination of white answer cards for the black question card.